 Make the Filling

-For the filling, place the chocolate chips and coconut cream in a small sauce pan.
-Place the pan on the stove top and set heat to low.
+- Place the chocolate chips and coconut cream in a small saucepan.
+Place the pan on the stovetop and set the heat to low.
 Melt over low heat, stirring frequently.

-Once fully melted, add in the almond butter and vanilla.
-Mix until well combined.
+- Once fully melted, remove the pan from the heat and add in the almond butter and vanilla.
+Whisk together until well combined.

-I used shredded coconut, chopped pecans and bee pollen.
+I used cacao nibs, chopped pecans and bee pollen.
 Some other great chocolate torte toppings include:

 - flaked coconut